Puget Sound Salmon Forecasts 2023

 Darkest spot for the Pink forecast in 2023

 I’m not sure there is one as Pinks are fairly nicely spread out.
-I’m tempted to say Redondo in Marine Area 11, won’t be as good as years past, but there’s still almost a million pinks returning to the South Sound.
+I’m tempted to say Redondo in Marine Area 11, won’t be as good as years past, but there are still almost a million pinks returning to the South Sound.

 Puget Sound Chum Forecasts 2023